mgr1vas/static-flow-audit/docs/theory/symbolTable.md

 * **Value:** An object or dictionary containing metadata (line number, scope depth, usage status).

 ### Impact on Optimization
-By identifying entries in the Symbol Table that are never marked as "used," the compiler can safely perform **Dead Code Elimination (DCE)**, reducing the memory footprint of the final program.
+By identifying entries in the Symbol Table that are never marked as "used," the compiler can safely perform **Dead Code Elimination**, reducing the memory footprint of the final program.